 Best acquisition window — competition drops, intent stays high

-How Top Ecommerce Brands Keep CAC Low
+How Do Top Ecommerce Brands Keep Their CAC Low?

 This creates a flywheel where CAC decreases as the customer base grows, rather than increasing as it does with paid channels.
 Every new customer becomes a potential recruiter, and the marginal cost of acquisition trends toward zero as word-of-mouth compounds.